Rumors from the Lost World (978-0898231427)

 -Tim O'Brien, author of The Things They Carried.

-Rumors from the Lost World is the first prize-winning collection of short fiction from the co-editor of Visiting Bob: Poems Inspired by the Life and Work of Bob Dylan (2018) and the founding co-editor of American Fiction: The Best Unpublished Short Stories by Emerging Writers (1988-present).
-His fiction and nonfiction have appeared in such newspapers as The New York Times Book Review, the San Francisco Chronicle, and the Cleveland Plain-Dealer, and in such journals as The Hudson Review, Kansas Quarterly, North Dakota Quarterly, Northland Review, Pulpsmith, Roberts Writing Awards, and Beyond Borders: An Anthology of New Weriting from Manitoba, Minnesota, Saskatchewan, and the Dakotas.
+Rumors from the Lost World is the a prize-winning collection of short fiction from the co-editor of Visiting Bob: Poems Inspired by the Life and Work of Bob Dylan (2018) and the founding co-editor of American Fiction: The Best Unpublished Short Stories by Emerging Writers (1988-present).
+Some of these stories first appeared in Crescent Review, Denver Quarterly, Fiction Review, The Greensboro Review, Kansas Quarterly, North Dakota Quarterly, Northland Review, Pulpsmith, Roberts Writing Awards, and Beyond Borders: An Anthology of New Weriting from Manitoba, Minnesota, Saskatchewan, and the Dakotas.

 "Diane stopped using her full-length mirror when the small white feathers on her back were large enough to see from across the room if she twisted in her nightgown like a dancer.
 Close up, the feathers were invisible, the angle of vision all wrong, so she turned the mirror around and stared for hours at its black paint."

--Growing Wings (You can read 'Growing Wings,' one of Davis's most acclaimed stories, here.)
+-Growing Wings (You can read 'Growing Wings' here.)

 "Moving easily between blue-collar types and Social Register summer people, New Age dancers and Old World immigrants, underground poets and Elvis freaks, Davis demonstrates an impressive range in this collection."

 “Davis’s voice transports and sings.
 I kept thinking that I wouldn’t mind winding up as a character in one of his stories.
 Odds are, he’d do me justice.”